Aliases for KLF2 Gene

 GeneCards Summary for KLF2 Gene

 KLF2 (Kruppel Like Factor 2) is a Protein Coding gene.
 Diseases associated with KLF2 include Splenic Marginal Zone Lymphoma and Cerebral Cavernous Malformations.
-Among its related pathways are FoxO signaling pathway and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Among its related pathways are EV release from cardiac cells and their functional effects and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is KLF4.

 UniProtKB/Swiss-Prot Summary for KLF2 Gene